hdsfade/fabric/README.md

 # fabric
-The chaincode of the EU-train project.
+The chaincode of the EU-Chain-train project.